schaffererin/portfolio/README.md

 As a member of the Yelp Elite Squad, it is safe to say I really enjoy Yelp.
 The pandemic has changed what I prioritize when browsing reviews of businesses and restaurants.
 There is currently no major reviews service with granular metrics that focus on COVID-19 safety.
 By adding a new user-given COVID-19 rating feature to every Yelp page, Yelp can allow their users to continue leaving comprehensive and accurate reviews, so users can safely support local businesses and restaurants.

+## Seismic Refraction Technical Description

+In my tech comm course at Iowa State University, I served as the lead editor and facilitator for a group of engineering and geology students for a group project.
+This technical description discusses refractive seismic surveys and their importance.

 ## Cree and Dams Research Narrative

 This research narrative details the unjust treatment of the Cree Nation by the Canadian government, Hydro-Quebec, and the James Bay Energy Corporation.